MicrosoftDocs/win32/desktop-src/gdi/positioning-objects-on-a-multiple-display-setup.md

 ---
-Description: 'The following sample code demonstrates how applications can correctly position objects on multiple displays.
-Note, do not assume that the RECT is based on the origin (0,0).' ms.assetid: '1144abfc-ca0a-4d59-aa18-b245ba4b1bc3'
+Description: The following sample code demonstrates how applications can correctly position objects on multiple displays.
+Note, do not assume that the RECT is based on the origin (0,0). ms.assetid: 1144abfc-ca0a-4d59-aa18-b245ba4b1bc3
-title: Positioning Objects on a Multiple Display Setup
+title: Positioning Objects on a Multiple Display Setup ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Positioning Objects on a Multiple Display Setup